 1. Stable Income

-Military tenants have reliable wages and basic housing allowances.
-Their military income does not depend on the conditional success of a business or on a private employer who can layoff workers anytime.
-A stable income means a stable tenant who can make consistent rent payments and you earn a steady monthly returns on your property.
+Prospective military tenants have reliable wages and allotted military funds that can help cover their rent fees.
+Their military revenue is protected by local housing protections and state laws, as well as the Fair Housing Act, and does not depend on the conditional success of an employer who may lay off workers anytime.
+A stable income means a stable tenant who can cover consistent rent payments, ensuring you earn steady monthly returns on your property.

 2. Sense of Responsibility

-Given the nature of their work, military tenants are very hardworking.
-These tenants are also tasked with knowing and upholding the law.
-This means that when they sign the leasing agreements, they’re very likely to comply with and honor the rules and conditions set in the contract.
+Given the nature of their work, military tenants are generally very hardworking.
+These military tenants are also tasked with knowing and upholding the law.
+This means that when active military members sign the leasing agreements, they’re very likely to comply with and honor the rules and conditions set in the contract.

 3. Solid Support System

-The military creates a strong support network.
-If financial hardships occur, service men and women can easily seek help and lean on several groups for assistance.
-Thus, compared to other tenants, they’re a more dependable set of renters for a landlords property.
+The military creates a strong support network for its military members.
+If financial hardships occur, military members can easily seek help and lean on several groups or other military families for assistance.
+This support helps them pay rent on time, making them more reliable tenants.
+Thus, compared to other tenants, military tenants are a more dependable set of military tenants for a landlord's property, ensuring they will consistently pay rent.

 4. Attentive to Cleanliness

-Discipline is deeply instilled to military tenants and service members.
-Military renters are used to inspections and ensuring their uniforms are well pressed and that their work and living spaces and property are kept clean.
+Discipline is deeply instilled in service members.
+Military families are used to inspections and ensuring their uniforms are well pressed, as well as keeping their work, living spaces, and property clean.

-As a result, this attention to detail can extend to their home environments.
-For landlords, this generally means less stress about maintenance or property damages when renting to service members.
+As a result, this attention to detail can extend to their property.
+For landlords, this generally means less stress about maintenance or property damages when renting to military tenants.

 5. Promote Your Property

-If they have a positive experience renting your property, military members can refer you and your units to other military tenants.
-They can make use of their expansive supportive network which can generate new tenants.
+If military families have a positive experience in your rental property, service members can refer you and your units to other military families.
+They can make use of their expansive supportive network, which can generate new reliable tenants who may also benefit from their housing allowance to help cover rent.
 A good recommendation from trusted tenants is the best marketing landlords could ask for!

 Servicemembers Civil Relief Act (SCRA)

-Being a landlord, you must be familiar with the Servicemembers Civil Relief Act which are laws designed to ease military tenants’ financial burdens.
+Being a landlord, you must be familiar with the Servicemembers Civil Relief Act when renting to military tenants.
+These are laws designed to ease military tenants’ financial burdens.
 It acts as a rental partnership program while renting to military rentants.
-Due to their military status, active duty military members are deployed and move more frequently than the average tenant.
-As such, the SCRA rental partnership program provides military members with the following protections:
+Due to their military status, military members are deployed and move more frequently than the average tenant.
+As such, the SCRA rental partnership program provides military families with the following protections:

 - Foreclosures can’t be performed to military members without issuance of a court order.